dot CMS

 Frontend as a service allows developers to pull different components from multiple sources and combine them to create a front-end interface.
 For eCommerce stores, this could include a search bar, a checkout icon, product images, written content descriptions, promotional videos, and more.
 These elements can come from a CMS, an eCommerce platform, a CRM, or any other tool in the tech stack.
 They can then be pieced together using FEaaS, saving developers the time they typically spend building these solutions from scratch.

-Frontend as a Service Benefits
+Benefits of Using Frontend as a Service

 There are several reasons why frontend as a service is becoming so appealing to brands looking to enhance the customer experience.